-Hillsborough County is expected to require additional electric generation capacity to serve the needs of its citizens in all endeavors related to industrial, commercial, agricultural and residential uses.
+Because of the growth in all classifications experienced by Hillsborough County and projected increases as supported by this Plan, Hillsborough County is expected to require additional electric generation capacity to serve the needs of its citizens in all of their endeavors related to-industrial, commercial, agricultural and residential uses.

-In order to maximize a desirable development pattern and to minimize the potential for adverse impacts upon other types of land uses, it is necessary to analyze such facilities based upon various factors, such as the nature of the facility and the compatibility with surrounding uses.
+In order to maximize a desirable development pattern and to minimize the potential for adverse impacts upon other types of land uses, it is necessary to provide the policy framework to analyze such facilities based upon various factors, such as the nature of the facility, and the compatibility with surrounding uses, the need and obligation of Tampa Electric Company to provide reliable, low low-cost electric service and the County's obligations to require needed infrastructure for future growth.
+Development of an Electrical Power Generation Facility (EPGF) is subject to the Goals, Objectives and Policies of the Land Use Element, applicable development regulations and established locational criteria for specific land use.